Code-Institute-Submissions/paulday966-milestone1/README.md

 3a.
 Contact Us.
 This page has two parts.
 The first part is Newsletter signup at the top of the page.
 I have added placeholder text to show the user how the email address should look when it's typed in
 * i Click on the Contact Us link on the navigation menu
-* ii If I click on the Submit button without entering my name a message pops up saying Please fill in this field and nothing will be sumbitted
+* ii If I click on the Submit button without entering my name or email address a message pops up underneath the Name field and says the following.
+Please fill in this field and nothing will be sumbitted
 * iii For this part of the test I used the email address test@example.co.uk.
 If I type my name in, but leave the email address field blank and click on Submit a message pops up underneath the email address field saying Please fill in this field
 * iv If the name has been added to the name field, but only the first part of the email address has been added and the user clicks on Submit a message pops up underneath the email address field.
 It says Please include an '@' in the email address. 'test' is missing an '@'
 * v If the name has been added to the name field, but only the first part and the @ symbol have been entered a message pops up underneath the email address field and says.
 Please enter a part following '@'. 'test@' is incomplete